 This blog does not provide legal advice and does not create an attorney-client relationship.
-If you need legal advice or if you would like to schedule a Business Audit & Strategy Session with our office in order to best protect yourself & your business, you can reach us directly at (512) 925-7882.
+If you need legal advice or if you would like to schedule a consultation with our office in order to best protect yourself & your business, you can do so here.

 Aspiring entrepreneurs know the feeling all too well.
 The moment that light bulb goes off, you begin searching for a pen and paper, or rush to your favorite note-taking app to write your idea down before it escapes you.